pmaojo/ferrum/README.md

 The compile command automatically runs `typeshare` to export any shared Rust models into TypeScript types.
+It will also format the generated Rust and TypeScript code using `cargo fmt` and `prettier` when those tools are available.

 #### 4. Generate architecture from a natural prompt